Table of Contents

 - Histologic features comprise a generalized intramucosal proliferation of pulmonary neuroendocrine cells in monolayers or small groups that can penetrate through the bronchial basement membrane to form tumorlets

-- Has to be differentiated from secondary DIPNECH, which is a localized neuroendocrine proliferation secondary to another chronic lung disease
+- Must be differentiated from secondary DIPNECH, which is a localized neuroendocrine proliferation secondary to another chronic lung disease

-- Symptomatic patients present with insidious onset of a nonproductive chronic cough with dyspnea and wheezing, mimicking asthma, chronic obstructive pulmonary disease or gastroesophageal reflux
+- Symptomatic patients present with insidious onset of a nonproductive chronic cough with dyspnea and wheezing that mimics asthma, chronic obstructive pulmonary disease or gastroesophageal reflux

 Epidemiology

-- Exact prevalence unknown as it is a rare underrecognized disease
+- Exact prevalence unknown, since it is a rare underrecognized disease

 - Can be found in 5.4% of lung resections for typical or atypical carcinoid (Eur J Cardiothorac Surg 2004;26:165)